Additional affordable housing provision: quality report

 The degree to which data can be compared over time and domain.

-Prior to 2010-11, no validation of ‘Planned’ and ‘Proposed’ figures was undertaken therefore there may be slight discrepancies between the estimates provided by both the LAs and the Welsh RSLs for years prior to 2010-11 and so should be treated with caution.
-For the 2012-13 data collection onwards RSLs were not required to report on the number of additional affordable housing units planned and proposed for delivery in future years.
-The ‘Planned’ and ‘Proposed’ data shown in this release is based on information provided by local authorities only.
+Prior to 2010 to 2011, no validation of ‘planned’ and ‘proposed’ figures was undertaken therefore there may be slight discrepancies between the estimates provided by both the LAs and the Welsh RSLs for years prior to 2010 to 2011 and so should be treated with caution.
+For the 2012 to 2013 data collection onwards RSLs were not required to report on the number of additional affordable housing units planned and proposed for delivery in future years.
+The ‘planned’ and ‘proposed’ data shown in this release is based on information provided by local authorities and covers all planned delivery by all providers in their local authority area.

 Coherence